 Isn’t it strange that you can see something a thousand times in your life and never really question what it is or why it is there?
-That was how I felt when one day I actually stopped and looked at the Killigrew monument in the centre of Falmouth.
+That was how I felt when one day I actually stopped and looked at the Killigrew Monument in the centre of Falmouth.

 When I got home I had a quick read up about it.
 I found that this pyramid was built in 1737 by Martin Lister Killigrew.
 I can tell you it’s vital statistics.
-It stands 44 ft high.
-And cost £455 and it is made of dressed granite from a quarry near Trevethen Beacon.
-But to cut a long story short I can’t really tell you why it is there.
+It stands 44 ft high, cost £455 to build and it is made of dressed granite from a quarry near Trevethen Beacon.
+But, to cut a long story short, what I can’t really tell you is why it is there.

 Martin was the last of the Killigrew line.
 Martin Lister took the Killigrew name when he married Anne Killigrew, clearly the couple had the intention of continuing the family line but it wasn’t to be.
 They died with no heir.
 It’s seems that the monument was meant as some kind of memorial by the last in the line of that ancient Cornish family.

-The Killigrew’s it is said made Falmouth.
-The family were very wealthy and had a long connection with the town.
-They constructed much of it’s waterfront at the time and having streets named after them.
-But there are many unsavoury tales of piracy, greed and ill-gotten riches mixed up with their name also.
+The family were very wealthy, influential and had a long connection with the town and its people.
+A connection, for good or for bad, that lasted hundreds of years.
+They constructed much of it’s waterfront as we see it today, were magistrates and officials for Falmouth and had streets named after them.
+But there are also many unsavoury tales of piracy, greed and ill-gotten riches mixed up with their name too.

-When Martin commissioned his pyramid after he had left Cornwall for London.
-He never saw it completed but he sent detailed instructions as to where to source the materials and how it was to be constructed.
+Martin commissioned his granite pyramid after he had left Cornwall for London.
+He never saw it completed but he sent detailed instructions as to where to source the materials and exactly how it was to be constructed.
 He also made it clear that it was to have no mark of any kind on the outside.
 No date, no initials, no inscription.

 It appears that it originally stood in an area of Falmouth known as The Grove because of the elm trees Martin had planted there.
 But the monument has moved twice since then.
-Once in 1836 to the end of Arwenak Avenue (also known as the Ropewalk) and then again with the arrival of the railway to its present position in 1871.
+Once in 1836 to the end of Arwenack Avenue (also known as the Ropewalk) and then again with the arrival of the railway to its present position in 1871.

 Local legend has it that the men who were dismantling the stone monument in 1836 found two glass bottles inside sealed with wax.
 Some accounts say that the bottles were empty (unlikely I think), some say that one contained parchment and the other coins.
 And yet another account says that one of the bottles was added during the final move and inside it was placed an account of the pyramids history.
 I can’t tell you which story is true, perhaps someone out there knows.
 Perhaps Martin did leave us a message, a clue as to what his obelisk really meant, he wrote that he wanted it to beautify Falmouth’s waterfront but was that all?

-No one it seems appears to know what happened to those bottles . . . whether they were removed or whether they are still inside the great granite tomb of Killigrew’s Monument?
+No one, it seems, appears to know what happened to those bottles . . . whether they were removed or whether they are still inside the great granite tomb of Killigrew’s Monument?

-I have an idea!
+But I have an idea!
 Mary Killigrew, Anne Killigrew’s ancestor, was a pirate (supposedly).
-Mary was meant to have stolen some Spanish treasure and hidden it in the garden of the family home -Arwenak House – which still stands very close to where the pyramid is today . . . did Martin, the last of the Killigrew’s, leave us a Treasure Map perhaps, were those coins in the second bottle part of the treasure or . . . or oh . . .hang on a minute . . . has my imagination just run away with me . . . again?!
+Mary was meant to have stolen some Spanish treasure and hidden it in the garden of the family home -Arwenack House – which still stands very close to where the pyramid is today . . .
+So did Martin, the last of the Killigrew’s, leave us a Treasure Map perhaps, were those coins in the second bottle part of the treasure or . . . or oh . . .hang on a minute . . . has my imagination just run away with me . . . again?!
 Bother.